 Showing 97-116 of 116 items found in Arts & Culture

+Enjoy DuPage County's rich history from the 1830s to the present.
+The Museum exhibits feature hundreds of historic artifacts and photos along with many fun hands-on activities.
+You'll find something for toddlers to seniors, and everyone in between.
 Housed in an 1891 Richardsonian Romanesque building, the museum highlights 150 years of DuPage County history with participatory activities, changing exhibits and extensive model railroad display.

 This museum located on the campus of Wheaton College is devoted to the history of Christian evangelism and its influences on society.
 View rare artifacts, art and displays that include a powerful 3-D presentation of the gospel message.

 This large auditorium, seating more than 2400 people, is the site of campus chapels, concerts, commencements, and various community-related events such as the Artist Series.

 The Mar Theatre opened for business on June 15th 1937, and today much of the original stage and decorative ceiling are intact.
 The lobby and ticket booth area are in the original configuration.
 Much of the original architectural hardware and lighting fixtures are still in use.
 The original auditorium comfortably seats 300 moviegoers and a new second auditorium accommodates 64 patrons.
 Outside the original marquee is still used to inform moviegoers of the current movies.